Persian Princess: Investigation

 News of the Persian Princess prompted American archaeologist Oscar White Muscarella to describe an incident the previous March when he was shown photographs of a similar mummy.
 Amanollah Riggi, a middleman working on behalf of an unidentified antiquities dealer in Pakistan, had approached him, claiming its owners were a Zoroastrian family who had brought it to the country.
 The seller had claimed that it was a daughter of Xerxes, based on a translation of the cuneiform of the breastplate.

 The cuneiform text on the breastplate contained a passage from the Behistun inscription in western Iran.
 The Behistun inscription was carved during the reign of Darius, the father of Xerxes.
 When the dealer's representative had sent a piece of a coffin to be carbon dated, analysis had shown that the coffin was only around 250 years old.
 Muscarella had suspected a forgery and severed contact.
 He had informed Interpol through the FBI.

 When Asma Ibrahim, the curator of the National Museum of Pakistan, studied the item in police custody, she realised that the corpse was not as old as the coffin.
 The body had shown signs of decomposition fungus on the face, a sign of a recently deceased body, and the mat below the body was about five years old.
 During the investigation, Iran and the Taliban repeated their demands.
-The Taliban claimed that they had apprehended the smugglers that had taken the mummy out of Afghanistan.
+The Taliban claimed that they had apprehended the smugglers who had taken the mummy out of Afghanistan.

 The inscriptions on the breastplate were not in proper grammatical Persian.
 Instead of a Persian form of the daughter's name, Wardegauna, the forgers had used a Greek version Rhodugune.
 CAT and X-ray scans in Agha Khan Hospital indicated that the mummification had not been made following ancient Egyptian custom – for example, the heart had been removed along with the rest of the internal organs, whereas the heart of a genuine Egyptian mummy would normally be left inside the body.
 Furthermore, tendons that should have decayed over the centuries were still intact.

-Ibrahim published her report on April 17, 2001.
+Ibrahim published her report on 17 April 2001.
 In it, she stated that the "Persian princess" was in fact a woman about 21–25 years of age, who had died around 1996, possibly killed with a blunt instrument to the lower back/pelvic region (e.g., hit by vehicle from behind).
 A subsequent accelerator mass spectrometry dating also confirmed the mummy's status as a modern fake.
 Her teeth had been removed after death, and her hip joint, pelvis and backbone damaged, before the body had been filled with powder.
 Police began to investigate a possible murder and arrested a number of suspects in Baluchistan.

 Fate

-The Edhi Foundation took custody of the body, and on August 5, 2005, announced that it was to be interred with proper burial rites.
+The Edhi Foundation took custody of the body, and on 5 August 2005, announced that it was to be interred with proper burial rites.
 However, police and other government officials never responded to numerous requests, and it was not until 2008 that the foundation finally carried out the burial.